Awards & Scholarships

 WETA recognizes the value of excellence in service and believes that when colleagues recognize the professionalism in other colleagues, everyone benefits.
-Any WETA member may submit nominations for colleagues to receive an award.
-Remaining true to WETA's purpose of furthering the professional development of its members, receipt of a WETA award includes complimentary registration (including meals but not lodging) to the WETA 2017 or 2018 Annual Conference (choice of the award recipient.)
+Any WETA member may submit award nominations.

 Art Besse Pioneer Award

 John Brasch's Memorial Scholarship winner is maintaining a 4.0 GPA at Lakeshore Technical College in 2 degreed programs.
 (Mechanical Design & Engineering Technology) She is actively involved in activities at local nursing homes, organizes food drives and is participating in community services at Wisconsin King Veterans Home.
 To date, she has put in over 5,000 documented hours with the 4-H program in Shawano County.
 Sarah also works at Household Utilities in Kiel as a Sheet Metal Fabricator on weekends.
 Sarah states she wants to share her experiences and inspire women to think of possible careers in STEM (Science, Technology, Engineering and Math) Pictured with Sarah are Brad Gast and Jared Eggebrecht representing North Central Technical College.